Skip to main content

 What We Love

-• NFC container detection — places optimal program selection into the hardware, not the app; this is genuinely smart engineering
+• NFC container detection — places optimal program selection into the hardware, not the app; genuine engineering innovation

-• 10-year warranty — the best coverage in any blender category; reflects Vitamix's confidence in build longevity
+• 10-year warranty — the best coverage of any blender category; reflects Vitamix's confidence in long-term build quality

-• Commercial-grade motor — nut butters, whole-food processing, and frozen desserts that outperform competitors at 2× the price
+• Commercial-grade 2.2 peak HP motor handles nut butters, whole-food processing, and frozen desserts that outperform competitors at 2x the price

 What Could Be Better

-• Bluetooth-only at this price point — WiFi would be the expected feature for a $700 smart appliance
+• Bluetooth-only at $649–$699 is a significant gap at this price — WiFi would be the expected feature

 • Full-power operation is loud; SmartReview.com notes it's among the louder premium blenders in lab tests